 I love using music with mindfulness because it’s something that automatically commands our attention in the moment.

 Time is the most basic element of music, and the constant motion of sound waves helps keep us grounded in the present, instead of thinking back to what just happened, or forward to the things to come later in the day.
 I find even using just one song (3-5 minutes) to practice helps reset my brain if I’m feeling stressed or anxious.

 How Can We Pair Music and Mindfulness?

-Try these music and mindfulness experiences for yourself with this video:
+1. Try this music and mindfulness experiences for yourself with this video: